abpframework/abp/docs/en/Blog-Posts/2021-07-28-lepton-x-release/POST.md

 # LeptonX Alpha Release

-We are excited to announce that the alpha version of LeptonX has been released!
-As stated in this [blog post](https://volosoft.com/blog/introducing-the-lepton-theme-next-generation), LeptonX comes in different shapes.
-For this release, we introduce only ABP-related packages.
-So, if you are already using the ABP Framework and Angular as the frontend choice, you can integrate these packages into your project with ease.
+We are excited to announce that the **alpha version** of the LeptonX theme has been released!
+As stated in [this blog post](https://volosoft.com/blog/introducing-the-lepton-theme-next-generation), LeptonX comes in different shapes.
+For this release, we introduce only ABP based projects with the Angular UI.
+So, if you are already using the ABP Framework and Angular as the frontend choice, you can integrate these packages into your project today.

-As we have announced in the blogpost, open-source ABP users will get to replace `ThemeBasic` with `LeptonX-lite`.
+The theme has been deployed with two versions: LeptonX-lite (free) and LeptonX (commercial).

+> **Note that this theme currently only works for the *Angular UI*.
+Please keep waiting for other UI options.**

 ## Open-Source

+This section shows how to replace the basic theme (that comes with open source ABP Framework startup template) with the new LeptonX-lite theme.

 To add `LeptonX-lite` into your project,

-* Install `@abp/ng.theme.lepton-x`
+* Install `@abp/ng.theme.lepton-x` NPM package

 `npm install @abp/ng.theme.lepton-x@preview` or